drewhamilton/Preferoutines/README.md

 # Preferoutines
-A Kotlin Coroutines wrapper for Android's SharedPreferences.
+A collection of extension methods for accessing Android SharedPreferences in Kotlin coroutines.

 Preferoutines is in pre-release.
 The API may undergo breaking changes before version 1.0.0 is released.